 3. Use a Password Manager

 Once you’ve beefed up your passwords, you still have to keep track of them.
-While using a notepad app or keeping a master list at your desk still leaves your information vulnerable, password managers simplify the security process.
+While using a notepad app or keeping a master list at your desk still leaves your information vulnerable, password managers simplify password management and improve security.
 For power users, most password management services require a premium subscription to access all of their features on all of your devices.
-However, popular choices like LastPass and Keeper offer free, single-device subscriptions to help maintain your ever-growing list of logins.
+However, popular choices like LastPass subscriptions to help maintain your ever-growing list of logins.

 Two-factor authentication (2FA) doubles down on account security, requiring two different steps in the login process.
 For example, if someone were to obtain or correctly guess your password, then they’ve only gotten halfway through.
 A text, email, or app notification with a confirmation pin gets sent directly to your device to confirm your login attempt.
 This process is largely unobtrusive for regular users but creates a headache for criminals cracking into accounts.